As always, Rush Limbaugh behind this, the Golden EIB microphone.

 I make it look easy.

-It was a nice stab, and I'm going to use your call because you were so graciously patient to transition to explaining this again as Washington Post poll that suggests uh Barack Obama is really scoring well with highly educated women, and Mrs. Clinton is not.
+There's a Washington Post poll that suggests Barack Obama is really scoring well with highly educated women, and Mrs. Clinton is not.

-She's scoring well with low educated and uh uh poor women.
+She's scoring well with low-educated and poor women.

-And the you know, the the dichotomy for me is, or the not dichotomy, the thing that strikes me is that she's the smartest woman in the world.
+And the dichotomy for me is, or the dichotomy, the thing that strikes me is that she's the smartest woman in the world.

-Why how come it that she's not appealing to women who are from her same strata?
+How come is that she's not appealing to women who are from her same strata?

-But y if you add this together, folks, it's it's it's not hard to figure out where the Democrat Party is headed and what they want the population of this country to consist of on a majority basis.
+But if you add this together, folks, it's not hard to figure out where the Democrat Party is headed and what they want the population of this country to consist of on a majority basis.

 They are pursuing uneducated voters.

-They're trying and Obama, in the in the story, recognizes that's a weakness.
+Obama in the story recognizes that's a weakness.

 Hillary's not concerned with not having the upper educated women.